Uniform Crime Reporting Survey (UCR)

 This methodology type does not apply to this statistical program.

-All police services are asked to review summary data tables for completeness and accuracy and, where necessary, adjustments are made before a master file is created.
-These tables contain various information including a year-over-year comparison--using the current reporting year and the most recent prior year--which are examined to ensure that the percent changes reported by the CCJS are consistent with those identified by the police service.
+All police services are asked to review summary data tables for completeness and accuracy and, where necessary, adjustments are made before the final file is created.
+These tables contain information including a year-over-year comparison--using the current reporting year and the most recent prior year--which are examined to ensure that the percent changes reported by the CCJS are consistent with those identified by the police service.
 Upon completion of the verification process, and prior to final release, each police service is required to "sign off" on their data.

 Comparing UCR Data with Courts and Corrections Data: